 - Double check and re-categorize.
 Go back and re-read responses to make sure they properly fit in the categories that you’ve assigned them to.
 If you’ve added sub-categories along the way, you’ll be able to tag previous responses to the new sub-categories on this second look-through.
 Also, don’t be afraid to assign multiple categories to one response since often open-ended comments cover more than one category.
 But note that since each response can be assigned to multiple categories, your percentages may not add up to 100.

 - Put a number on it!
 Congrats, you’re done!
 Click over to the My Categories tab in your question summary to see the percentages.
-After finishing our open-end response analysis in our political survey, we found that among those we surveyed–35% had positive things to say about the law, 55 percent negative and 10 percent had neutral comments, similar to national opinion on the law.
+After finishing our open-end response analysis in our political survey, we found that among those we surveyed–35% had positive things to say about the law, 55% had negative comments, and 10% had neutral comments, similar to national opinion on the law.

 Since we added extra sub-categories, we were able to tell a more detailed story than if we had only looked at positive, negative and neutral as categories.
 For example, 10% of folks mentioned that the law was a good idea, but that due to the technical problems with the roll-out of the Obamacare website, the law needed work.

 That’s it for today, everyone.
 We hope these tips help out the next time you want to make sense of your open-ended responses and don’t be shy, let us know your thoughts!